MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 Though extremely small, these variations are extraordinarily important to the evolution of the cosmos.

-These tiny differences are what seeded the first stars and galaxies…they provided the initial gradient of gravitational energy which triggered the collapse of these vast clouds of hydrogen and helium into the first stars.
+These tiny differences are what seeded the first stars and galaxies...they provided the initial gradient of gravitational energy which triggered the collapse of these vast clouds of hydrogen and helium into the first stars.

 These tiny fluctuations ultimately give rise to the galaxies, galactic clusters, and superclusters that we see on the largest scales of the cosmos.